Historical consciousness: Controversies and critiques

-Scholars debate whether historical consciousness fosters critical thinking or merely reinforces dominant national narratives.
-Critics like Michel de Certeau and Hayden White argue that historical narratives often disguise ideological agendas.
+Critics like Michel de Certeau and Hayden White have argued that historical narratives necessarily encode ideological agendas through their very structure—that emplotment, rhetorical form, and narrative closure are not neutral containers for historical content but active shapers of its meaning and political valence.
 Then there is the matter of whether universalizing models of historical consciousness overlook non-Western modes of temporal understanding.
 This was certainly the case for historian John Lukacs, who once quipped that historical consciousness was something specifically "Western".
 Researchers Maria Grever and Robbert-Jan Adriaansen write that "one of the main reasons for historical consciousness perpetuating a Western bias is its treatment as a mere cognitive epistemological category in history education practices and research."

 A modern critique about historical consciousness being more than just a western phenomenon is discernible in the writing of public historian, Na Li, who has written about China's deliberate effort to provide massive funding for the "proliferation of museums, re-vamped historical sites, memorials and monuments, historic districts and cities"; all of which indicates "an increasing occupation with the past."
 Li adds that: 'The Chinese and Their Pasts' project assumes the connection between historical consciousness and collective memory and focuses on understanding the historical consciousness of ordinary Chinese through different genres; more precisely, it explores how 'historical consciousness' is related to historical understanding, experience, memories, imagination, and the market-oriented quest for the past.
 As the Chinese generally still claim pride in their ancient origin and long history, this project also sheds light on historical consciousness at the national level where collective memory morphs into national memory, and historical consciousness into national consciousness.